100 Notable alumni of

 -

-Stuart Alexander Bennett is a British-American former professional wrestler.
+Stuart Alexander Bennett is an English-American former professional wrestler and actor.
 He is signed to WWE, where he performs under the ring name Wade Barrett as a colour commentator on the SmackDown brand.

 -